 Colleges and universities across the nation have spent the last decade developing appealing housing for juniors and seniors – apartment and suite style units with amenities galore, meant to compete with the allure of off-campus options.
 UNC Wilmington’s new Student Housing Village is representative of a key shift taking place in the student housing market to create student life facilities geared at setting freshmen and sophomore students up for academic success.
 Prospective students and their parents are increasingly expecting a high quality residential experience beginning with freshman move-in, and the ability to showcase exceptional freshman and sophomore housing is a growing recruiting advantage.

 The unit styles vary between the four buildings, offering different arrangements for sophomores and freshmen.
 Pelican Hall and Sandpiper Hall have the capacity to house more than 1,000 students and are organized by “pods,” a layout that reinforces a strong sense of community for freshmen.
 Each pod accommodates roughly 32 students in traditional, double occupancy rooms and contains a spa bathroom core (shared but private facilities that are centrally located), as well as its own lounge.
 The pod design enables students to build deeper connections with each other and presents an opportunity to create a unique pod identity, promoting strong school spirit, social engagement, and retention.
-Currently under construction, Loggerhead Hall and Terrapin Hall, intended primarily for sophomores, will feature semi-suite units and accommodate 770 students.
+Loggerhead Hall and Terrapin Hall, intended primarily for sophomores, feature semi-suite units and accommodate 770 students.